namgonado/react-controducer/README.md

 A Controller is a React component that consume one or many pre-configured stores, compute the data and provide more granular state to view components under its management.

 The `createController(name, controllerFunction)` requires 2 arguments:
-- _name_ can be a string or object with name property inside.
+* _name_ can be a string or object with name attibute inside.
 Controller name must be unique over the app.
-- _controllerFunction_ is a callback function to handle logics of the Controller.
+* _controllerFunction_ is a callback function to handle Controller logics.

-Two built-in hooks `useStore()` and `useDispatch()` are used inside the controller. `useStore` tells the controller to consume the stores returned by selector function, you can see how the selector arrow function `rootStore => rootStore.counter` extract _counter_ from root.
+Two built-in hooks `useStore()` and `useDispatch()` are used inside the controller. `useStore` tells the controller to consume the stores returned by selector function, you can see how the selector arrow function `rootStore => rootStore.counter` extract counter from root.
 Everytime when the selected stores change, controller will execute again and update view components with new data.

-In the mean time, `useDipatch` obtains an array containing 2 artifacts: The `dispatch` is used to update stores and `counterActions` is a group of action creators corresponding to the reducers configured in the `counterConfig` before.
-Look at the reducers name `increase_value` and `decrease_value`, you will see framework has generated two matching action creators with the same names.
+In the mean time, `useDipatch` obtains an array containing 2 artifacts: `dispatch` is used to update stores and `counterActions` is a group of action creators corresponding to the reducers configured in the `counterConfig` before.
+Look at the reducers name `increase_value` and `decrease_value`, you will see the framework has generated two matching action creators with the same names.

 The CounterController is a React component and will be put later in App.js The return value of controllerFunction is a normal Javascript object and will be consumed later in view components.